jonobacon/clsx/README.md

 Anyone is welcome to run a CLSx event, but a license is required.
 See `clsx-license.md` in this repo for more details.

 This repo contains the CLSx, materials, and other things that relate to the operation of the CLSx project.

+## Contributing Here

+If you would like to make improvements to the material here, please clone the repo and then submit a pull request.

+For suggestions or issues with this material, please file an issue.